Annecy Old Town copyright French Moments

 Perrière Gate

-Even though there was a small gate in the thick wall which is part of the castle’s fortifications, the Perrière Gate was the main entrance to the Annecy Old Town during the Middle-Ages.
+Even though a small gate was located in the thick wall, which is part of the castle’s fortifications, the Perrière Gate was the main entrance to the Annecy Old Town during the Middle Ages.

 Porte Perrière © French Moments